Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-62-tooth-and-claw.md

 "...There a problem?"

-Hiyal settled down. "...Champion Fiin was…" he paused, glanced at Fiin, then sighed and shook his head in capitulation. "...Speaking a hard truth that I didn’t want to hear."
+Hiyal settled down. "...Champion Fiin was..." he paused, glanced at Fiin, then sighed and shook his head in capitulation. "...Speaking a hard truth that I didn’t want to hear."

 "As the Champion of Stoneback would," Daar rumbled approvingly.
 "Though tact is somethin’ that’s awful useful too."